kosall5220/sep11-freedom-project/blog/entry01.md

     * Users can make entries to document significant life events, thoughts, or feelings.
  Users could revisit past entries to reflect on growth
 * Future Messages:
-    * Users can write messages to themselves or loved ones to be delivered on a specific date in the future.
+    * Users can write messages to themselves for the future.

 #### Benefits of this project
 * Promotes reflection and personal growth.